bilus/redis-bitops/README.md

 TODO +1h

 + Support bitwise operators.
-- Support nested expressions.
++ Support nested expressions.
-- Delete temp variables.
++ Delete temp variables.

+- Get rid of <<, use assignment and lazy-resolve the expression on method_missing.
 - Optimise the tree by combining operators.
+- Extract flushall used in specs.
+Delete only keys with given prefix/namespace for specs.
 - (Maybe) make it possible to do $redis.sparse_bitmap(key) and $redis.bitmap(key).
 - Document all methods and classes.
 - Use chunks.
 If possible extract Bitmap.